 Frat.
 Rush.
 Rushing.

+Do you what Rushing is?
 For parents of incoming freshman, you have probably started to hear about fraternity rush.
 The way rush is handled for fraternities are radically different than sororities, but I am glad to give you the parent perspective on both (check out our blog on sororities ).
 Either way, you will not find too many who love the process.
 But like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rush if it means not joining.
 So buckle up; the ride can get a bit bumpy.
-Formal 2019 Spring Recruitment begins January 14.
+Formal 2019 Spring Recruitment begins on January 14.
 Sign up here and get more info on the dates and chapters participating!

 Pledging a frat is fairly similar at most schools, but the first thing I learned about pledging a fraternity at UCF is that it is long.
 Rush formally begins shortly after school begins and ends somewhere around Thanksgiving break.
 Over Summer, frats are looking to meet freshman and do give bids over summer for their fall pledge class.
 Pledging takes place most of their first semester in college and usually lasts about 2 months depending on the chapter.
 Yes, during their time of adjustment to the workload and freedom; they are also doing silly things like sleeping on the floor of their frat house once a week, running errands for brothers, and doing inane things like writing love letters to the frat sweetheart in alphabet soup letters, washing brother’s cars or doing their dishes, standing outside a sorority house and singing to the girls, writing and performing a short play, playing basketball in a suit and tie, and so on; all of which will somehow prove they are worthy.
 (I hope I haven’t given away any deep secrets here.)
 Sadly, if they cannot keep up with all of this, and their studies – many frats do require a good GPA be maintained – they can be asked to leave.
 This can happen at any point during pledging right up until the end, which as you can imagine, is a tremendous let down for him.
 Needless to say, I do not recommend pledging for incoming freshman.
 Spring rush is supposedly easier and they have had a little time to adjust to college.